n3oltd/support/docs/01-engage/02-accounts/01-searching-accounts/index.md

 ## Using Global Search

-1. On the <K2Link route="dashboard" text="Engage Dashboard" isEngage />, click the **quick search box** in the header.
+1. On the <K2Link route="dashboard" text="Engage dashboard" isEngage />, click the **quick search box** in the header.
 If the search scope is not already set to **Accounts**, change this from the dropdown on the right.

 ![Search Account Video](search-account-video.gif)